Knowledge base

 Host: Leave blank

-Target: mta-gw.infomaniak.ch (for Gandi, it is necessary to add a point at the end "mta-gw.infomaniak.ch." )
+Target: mta-gw.infomaniak.ch (for Gandi, it is necessary to add a dot at the end "mta-gw.infomaniak.ch." )

-Step 3 (optional): When everything is working correctly and if it has not already been done, you can transfer your domain name by following this guide.
+Once everything is working correctly and if it hasn't been done already, you can transfer your domain name: refer to this other guide.

-1. … in the DNS diagnostic if there are any corrections to be made and, if necessary, add the DNS entries that may be required for other services used with your domain name (newsletter or other).
+1. … in the DNS diagnostic if there are any corrections to be made and if necessary add the DNS entries that might be necessary for other services used with your domain name (newsletter or other).

 2. … in the global security tab of your mail service if DKIM is properly activated.

-If emails arrived during the migration with your previous provider, you can re-import the contents of your old addresses with Infomaniak by following this guide (duplicates are managed).
+If emails arrived during the migration with your previous provider, you can import the content of your old addresses to Infomaniak again by following this guide (duplicates are managed).

 Link to this FAQ: